kdmcclin/feedthebunny/README.md

 Feed the Bunny is a simple app that provides short random writing prompts to spark the imagination.
 In its first stage it provided a random single prompt from any category.
 Now it includes random prompts from a specific category (e.g.: holiday, drama, poetry).
 A possible future stage is being considered to generate combination prompts.

+If you want to contribute prompts to the app, please use the tumblr link provided in the footer.

 ## Installation

 Feed the Bunny has a Rails backend.
 To set up: